VishnuGShephertz/Image-Sharing-Saving-and-Caching-in-Android-/README.md

 Image-Sharing-Saving-and-Caching-in-Android
 ===========================================

-Its an Android world and everythis is coming on Android mobile in form of some applications.
+Its an Android world and every thing is coming on Android mobile in form of some applications.
 As we know Images are the most important part of the application that makes enhance the UI of application.

 # About Sample application